 How to familiarize yourself with your breasts

-It is important for women to be familiar with their breasts and promptly report any changes to a healthcare provider.
-You can check your breasts both lying down and standing, since changes in body positioning can affect what you are able to feel below the skin.
-You may find it easier to do the standing portion while in the shower, since your fingers will glide more easily over your skin.
+You can check your breasts both lying down and standing up, since changes in body positioning can affect what you are able to feel below the skin.
+You may also find it easier to do the standing portion while in the shower, since your fingers will glide more easily over your skin.
 Cover the full area of the breast including under the armpit (axilla) and the breast tissue under the nipple.
-Also include visual inspection for dimpling or color changes by looking in the mirror at your breast tissue.
+Be sure to also visually inspect your breasts for dimpling or color changes by looking in the mirror at your breast tissue.